2024-learn/DevOps/DevopsBootcamp/databases/databases.md

   - characteristics:
     - Dedicated to the search of data through massive entries
     - optimized for dealing with data
-    - Full-text search in efficient and fast way
+    - Full-text search in an efficient and fast way
-    - uses an index/createsan index of words.
+    - uses an index/creates an index of words.
 So instead of searching the whole database, it will only search the index
     - similar to document-oriented database
   - Best for:
     - usage of indexes